dennyzhang/architect.dennyzhang.com/design-project/design-photo-counting/README.md

-# Design: A Photo Reference Counting System At Scale     :BLOG:Medium:
+# Design: A Photo Reference Counting System At Scale     :Project:

 ---